-Cape Town is immensely unique in every way – from it’s geological location at the southern tip of Africa, to it’s incredibly diverse culture and lively, cosmopolitan city.
+Cape Town is immensely unique in so many ways – from its geological location at the southern tip of Africa to its incredibly diverse culture and lively, cosmopolitan city.

 With everything from world-class beaches to the famous sprawling Cape Winelands, to top-notch international restaurants and chic cafes, there’s tons of impressive museums and galleries, a huge, vibrant arts community, and an energetic nightlife scene.

 The Mother City has its own unique bio-system bursting with exotic wildlife and rare flora.
 Perhaps most striking of all is the iconic, monolithic Table Mountain towering protectively over the city.